020 88309782

 Infographic showing tips for floor sandingSeems easy, sure I can do it!
 As it is with every craft, floor restoration requires experience to be performed properly.
 Sanding a floor is hard not because it involves a lot of mechanical skills but because you must know the limit of your abilities, to possess patience and the will to complete the task you have set in front of yourself.
 As simple as it sounds, not everyone can do that.

 In theory, everyone can push the sanding machine up and down to sand a floor.
 What machine?
 With what kind of abrasives?
 What grit?
 Does the type of floor even matter?
-Is there anything I miss and should know before beginning?
+Is there anything I missed and should know before beginning?
 Those are just a few of the questions you may want to ask yourself before attempting to sand.
 We will try to answer as many as we can here.

 Hiring Sanding Machines